 Regular smokers often find that their senses of taste and smell will gradually fade.
 That results from the tar that coats their tongue and nasal passages.
 This may not be noticeable to a smoker until after he or she quits smoking and begins to notice changes in how foods taste and smell.

-- Q What are the health risks of smoking pipes or cigars?
+- Q What are some effects of smoking on physical fitness?

 - Q What does smoking do to my oral health?